TeaInnaCup/simple_shell/README.md

 This is the readme file of the simple\_shell repo for the project 0x16.
 C - Simple Shell.

-\n
 **SIMPLE SHELL, HSH**

 Like the Bourne Again Shell, `bash`, with path `bin/bash`, or